Todd Viney: Early life

 As a youngster, Viney was a talented tennis player and held an Australian Institute of Sport scholarship holder from 1983 to 1984.
+In July 1984, he was ranked 735 on the ATP rankings.
 At 18, however, he decided to switch and pursue a footballing career.

 Playing career

 Melbourne Football Club

 A Sturt recruit, Viney was mostly a wingman and on-baller for Melbourne Football Club.

 After nine seasons with the Demons, he decided to retire from football in order to become the fitness coach and hitting partner of the young tennis star Mark Philippoussis.
 However, Todd's standing with Mark's father/manager/coach Nick Philippoussis was very strained (as many people had warned him), and he soon resumed his football career with the Demons, midway through the 1996 season.

 Viney captained the Demons in 1998 and 1999.
 In 1998, Viney earned All-Australian selection finished equal fifth in the 1998 Brownlow Medal.
 He also twice won the Keith 'Bluey' Truscott Trophy as Melbourne's best and fairest.

 Viney announced his retirement before the end of the 1999 season due to nerve and hamstring related injuries.
 He is named in Melbourne’s Team of the Century, and is a member of the Club’s Hall of Fame.

 Viney's brother Jay also played with Melbourne from 1988 to 1991.